krzyzanowskim/CryptoSwift/README.md

 ##### AES-GCM

-The result of Galois/Counter Mode (GCM) encryption is ciphertext and **authentication tag**, that is later used to decryption.
+The result of Galois/Counter Mode (GCM) encryption is ciphertext and **authentication tag**, which is later used for decryption.

 encryption